sebastian9312/BestShop/README.md

 # BestShop

-Simple landing page.
+Simple responsive website with a built-in calculator to convert the price of the product.

 Technologies using in project: SASS, gulp.